JasmineOuO/MeaningfulNonsense/src/pages/blog/27-07-2020-solace-part-3-two-faced.md

 Then a distinct echo ringed against my ears and it made the world go radio silent.

 My body suddenly felt sober from the fatigue and I could only stare widely at the figure that caught my eyes.
-My movements came to a sudden halt as I instinctively drew in a staggered breath.
+My movements came to a sudden halt as I instinctively drew in a staggered breath. *Grayson*.
 He looked scared, wearing the same expression he did moments before the trigger was pulled.
-The moment lasted long, as if time had stopped for a split second, before the motions around me came back in full force.
+The time lasted long, as if the world had stopped for a split second, before the motions around me came back in full force.

 I was being pushed forward by the crowd of people and the sudden tumble forward made me lose contact of him.
 There was an immediate feeling of sorrow that spread against my chest and for once, it actually fueled my body with adrenaline.
 My legs began to push its way forward as my arms pushed away bodies in front of me.
 I could hear faint annoyance in the voices around me, but my mind muted them while my eyes searched frantically all around.
 Eventually, the crowd disappeared from behind me and the quiet surrounding me simmered quickly.
 The overwhelming guilt and shame that flooded my mind when I saw him felt like a loose noose around my neck.